-The Sub-fund aims to invest at least 50% of its assets in sustainable investments with environmental or social objectives (in the table referred to as "#1A Sustainable").
+The Sub-fund aims to invest at least 50% of its assets in sustainable investments with environmental or social objectives.
+Among these sustainable investments, 50% of the assets of the Sub-fund will aim to be invested in companies meeting the MDG 2 target (zero hunger) (in the table referred to as "#1A Sustainable").